NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/input validation/ZigZag. Automatically hardening web applications against client-side validation vulnerabilities.md

 > [!WARNING]
-Client-side validation attacks are completely invisible to the server.
+Client-side validation attacks are completely invisible to the server

 ZigZag is a system for hardening JavaScript web applications against client-side validation attacks.
 - ZigZag transparently instruments (see [[instrumentation]]) client-side code to perform dynamic invariant detection over live browser executions.